Accommodation

 Best for: Ladybirds, lacewings, earwigs

-Stacked pine cones create a labyrinth of cosy gaps and crannies.
+Stacked pine cones create a maze of cosy gaps and crannies.
 Sheltered from wind, insulated against cold nights, and just complex enough to feel like an adventure.

 - Multiple entry points